Helioborba/direct/README.md

 # Direct chat with React and Node
 ## Purpose
-A template for a chat application.
+A chat application.

+## Additional Information
+- Come up with a better name.